alekya-reddy/cypress_automation/readme.txt

 -Cypress runs each cy.get command asynchronously.
 That means you can't save the returned element into a variable to be used later.
 You have to work within the callback function.
--You can do a synchronous version of get by using cy.$('selector')
+-You can do a synchronous version of get by using Cypress.$('selector')

 -Cypress will fail your test if it detects an uncaught exception error in the browser console.
 To turn this off, insert